adambard/learnxinyminutes-docs/javascript.html.markdown

 [Javascript: The Right Way][10] is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.

+The [ECMAScript Compatibility Table][11] can tell you which parts of new versions of the ECMAScript standard are supported by which versions of which JavaScript implementations, and for browsers [StatCounter GlobalStats][12] can tell you how widely-used each version of each one is.

 In addition to direct contributors to this article, some content is adapted from Louie Dinh's Python tutorial on this site, and the [JS Tutorial][7] on the Mozilla Developer Network.